Actipro/WPF-Controls/Documentation/topics/why-choose-actipro.md

 ## Experience

 Actipro Software has been developing Windows Forms components since .NET was first released, and has been working on commercial WPF control development since WPF was first introduced in 2006.
-Actipro began development of Silverlight controls in 2009.

 > [!NOTE]
 > Actipro Wizard was the very first commercial UI control for WPF from any component vendor, released back in December 2006.